 Health Care Flexible Spending Account (FSA)

 A health care FSA is a pre-tax benefit that allows you to set aside monies (tax free!) to help pay for out of pocket medical, dental, and vision expenses that you and your family may have.
 Typical expenses include prescription drugs, co-payments, deductibles, chiropractic care, glasses or contact lenses and more.
 Click here for a list of commonly eligible health care FSA expenses.
 You may include expenses for your dependent family members, even if they are on a health insurance plan outside of your employer.
 If you participate in the Health Care FSA, or HCFSA, you can use your PayPro Benefits Card to pay for those expenses.
-You may also pay out of pocket and submit a claim form to be reimbursed.
+You may also pay out of pocket and submit a Claim by clicking our Digital Claim Form to be reimbursed.

 FSA – A Quick Look